 Tahiti offers a wider variety of accommodation and dining options so without big luxuries you can expect to spend between $150 and $200 per person per day.

 Being a popular destination for honeymooners, Bora Bora, on the other hand, is more exclusive and more expensive.
-Including accommodation, food, and activities, a day in this dream island will cost at least $300 per person per day.
+Including accommodation, food, and activities, a day on this dream island will cost at least $300 per person per day.
+The Bora Bora all-inclusive resorts or five-star overwater bungalows can easily by over $1000 a night.

 Tahiti is a more urbanized island and even though its beaches aren’t as famous as the ones in Bora Bora, it offers great shopping areas, nightlife, cultural events, and amazing outdoor activities.